Valmont Industries (NYSE:VMI) Updates FY 2022 Earnings Guidance

 Valmont Industries (NYSE:VMI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $12.250-$13.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $12.300.
 The company issued revenue guidance of $3.80 billion-$4 billion, compared to the consensus revenue estimate of $3.67 billion.

-Valmont Industries (NYSE:VMI – Get Rating) last announced its earnings results on Wednesday, February 16th.
-The industrial products company reported $2.73 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.65 by $0.08.
+Valmont Industries (NYSE:VMI – Get Rating) last posted its quarterly earnings results on Wednesday, February 16th.
+The industrial products company reported $2.73 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.65 by $0.08.
 Valmont Industries had a net margin of 6.13% and a return on equity of 17.40%.
 The firm had revenue of $963.30 million during the quarter, compared to analyst estimates of $866.58 million.
-During the same quarter in the prior year, the firm posted $2.20 EPS.
-Valmont Industries’s revenue was up 20.7% compared to the same quarter last year.
-On average, equities analysts anticipate that Valmont Industries will post 10.79 earnings per share for the current year.
+During the same quarter in the prior year, the business posted $2.20 earnings per share.
+The company’s quarterly revenue was up 20.7% compared to the same quarter last year.
+On average, equities research analysts predict that Valmont Industries will post 10.79 EPS for the current year.

-Separately, Zacks Investment Research upgraded shares of Valmont Industries from a hold rating to a buy rating and set a $235.00 price target on the stock in a research note on Wednesday, February 16th.
+Separately, Zacks Investment Research raised shares of Valmont Industries from a hold rating to a buy rating and set a $235.00 price target for the company in a research report on Wednesday, February 16th.

-In other Valmont Industries news, SVP Thomas Mitchell Parnell sold 335 shares of the company’s stock in a transaction on Tuesday, December 7th.
-The stock was sold at an average price of $259.11, for a total value of $86,801.85.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Corporate insiders own 2.40% of the company’s stock.
+In other Valmont Industries news, SVP Thomas Mitchell Parnell sold 335 shares of the company’s stock in a transaction dated Tuesday, December 7th.
+The shares were sold at an average price of $259.11, for a total transaction of $86,801.85.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+2.40% of the stock is currently owned by corporate insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of VMI.
-Allianz Asset Management GmbH increased its stake in shares of Valmont Industries by 9.4% in the fourth quarter.
-Allianz Asset Management GmbH now owns 218,820 shares of the industrial products company’s stock valued at $54,795,000 after buying an additional 18,743 shares in the last quarter.
-Morgan Stanley lifted its holdings in shares of Valmont Industries by 136.7% during the 2nd quarter.
-Morgan Stanley now owns 53,572 shares of the industrial products company’s stock valued at $12,645,000 after purchasing an additional 30,937 shares in the last quarter.
-Sei Investments Co. lifted its holdings in shares of Valmont Industries by 13.8% during the 4th quarter.
-Sei Investments Co. now owns 32,329 shares of the industrial products company’s stock valued at $8,118,000 after purchasing an additional 3,908 shares in the last quarter.
-Parametric Portfolio Associates LLC lifted its stake in Valmont Industries by 4.5% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 29,427 shares of the industrial products company’s stock valued at $7,371,000 after acquiring an additional 1,275 shares in the last quarter.
-Finally, D. E. Shaw & Co.
-Inc. lifted its stake in Valmont Industries by 14.3% in the 4th quarter.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Cubist Systematic Strategies LLC bought a new stake in shares of Valmont Industries during the fourth quarter valued at approximately $214,000.
+Metropolitan Life Insurance Co NY grew its stake in shares of Valmont Industries by 9.8% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 3,790 shares of the industrial products company’s stock valued at $949,000 after purchasing an additional 339 shares during the last quarter.
 D. E. Shaw & Co.
-Inc. now owns 6,919 shares of the industrial products company’s stock valued at $1,733,000 after acquiring an additional 868 shares in the last quarter.
-86.77% of the stock is owned by institutional investors.
+Inc. boosted its stake in Valmont Industries by 14.3% in the fourth quarter.
+D. E. Shaw & Co.
+Inc. now owns 6,919 shares of the industrial products company’s stock valued at $1,733,000 after acquiring an additional 868 shares during the last quarter.
+Parametric Portfolio Associates LLC boosted its stake in Valmont Industries by 4.5% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 29,427 shares of the industrial products company’s stock valued at $7,371,000 after acquiring an additional 1,275 shares during the last quarter.
+Finally, Sei Investments Co. boosted its stake in Valmont Industries by 13.8% in the fourth quarter.
+Sei Investments Co. now owns 32,329 shares of the industrial products company’s stock valued at $8,118,000 after acquiring an additional 3,908 shares during the last quarter.
+86.77% of the stock is currently owned by institutional investors and hedge funds.

 Valmont Industries Company Profile (Get Rating)